-Obtained No cost Crypto in a Fork?
-This is What to Notify the IRS
+Obtained No cost in a Bitcoin Fork?
+This is What to Notify IRS

 If the good bitcoin forks of 2017 entitled current bitcoin holders to free funds, as was normally mentioned, do Americans have to pay tax on that windfall, and how a lot?